MR

 3. Coverage for Seniors

-Alberta Blue Cross administers the Coverage for Seniors program.
-It includes:
+Alberta Blue Cross administers the Coverage for Seniors program and provides the following services:

 4. Seniors Home Adaptation and Repair Program (SHARP)

-The program provides low-interest home equity loans to seniors so they can repair or renovate their homes for safety reasons.
+The program provides low-interest home equity loans to seniors to repair or renovate their homes for safety reasons.
 However, the maximum loan amount offered by SHARP is $40,000.
 Applicants must meet the following eligibility:

-1. You must be at least 65 years of age and listed as the owner of the property in the Land Titles Office
+• You must be at least 65 years of age and listed as the property owner in the Land Titles Office

-2. You need to make $75,000 annual income or less per year and have at least 25% equity in your home
+• You must make $75,000 annual income or less per year and have at least 25% equity in your home

 5. Seniors Property Tax Deferral Program